Search Railroad Sites For:

 Area: B IC2:

-Map: Ba 42 H 2 Topographic Map
+Map: Ba 42 H 2 Topographic Maps

 This is the museum's Lafayette engine, a reproduction of a 19th century design built for the B&O's 1927 Fair of the Iron Horse.
 The coaches being pulled illustrate how, at the beginnings of passenger service, horse-drawn carriages were adopted for use on the railroad.
+Scientific American's first issue bemoaned the state of the "awkward and uncouth cars of (18)35."

 Mile: 0.6 Date: Apr 2000